AccepTV has developped several video quality measurement technologies (commonly called "video quality metrics") :

 AccepTV has also skills in:

-At last, AccepTV has developed software to process audio and video streaming in real time under Linux.
+At last, AccepTV has developed software to process audio and/or video IP streaming in real time under both Windows and Linux.